COSMIIC-Inc/Documentation-Source/docs/Community/Code-of-Conduct.md

 ## Community Guidelines

-To ensure a safe and productive environment, we ask all community members to adhere to the following guidelines:
+To ensure a safe and productive environment, we ask all community members to adhere to the guidelines below.
+By participating in this community, you agree to abide by this Code of Conduct.
+Thank you for helping us maintain a welcoming and productive space!

+### 1. General Forum Courtesy

+Participate!
+However, participate responsibly by following these tips:
+- Search the forum for similar topics before posting.
+- Stay on-topic.
+Keep discussions relevant to the forum or documentation.
+Off-topic conversations should be directed to appropriate channels.
+- Use the forum's built-in tools (bookmarks, likes, flags, replies, edits, watching) to improve your experience.
+- Avoid posting spam and opt to use 'likes' rather than short replies that do not add content.

+### 2. General Open Source Etiquette

+- When contributing to documentation or the forum, be constructive and provide meaningful contributions.
+Respect maintainers' decisions and follow project guidelines.
+- You may not post anything that belongs to someone else without permission.
+- Maintain attribution and citation of others' work.

-### 1. Be Respectful
+### 3. Be Civil

 - Treat all community members with kindness and respect.
 Personal attacks, harassment, discrimination, or hate speech of any kind will not be tolerated.
+- If you disagree with someone's post, you may disagree.
+That’s fine.
+But remember to criticize ideas, not people.
+If responding, provide thoughtful insights that seek to improve the conversation.
-- Communicate directly and professionally
+- Communicate directly and professionally.

-### 2. Respect Privacy

-- Do not share private or personal information of yourself or others without consent.
+- Respect privacy.
+Do not share private or personal information of yourself or others without consent.

-### 3. Follow Open Source Etiquette

-- When contributing to documentation, be constructive and provide meaningful contributions.
-Respect maintainers' decisions and follow project guidelines.
-- Maintain attribution and citation of others' work

-### 4. Stay On-Topic

-- Keep discussions relevant to the forum or documentation.
-Off-topic conversations should be directed to appropriate channels.

-### 5. No Inappropriate Content

 - Do not post content that is obscene, illegal, or otherwise inappropriate for a public forum.

-### 6. Report Issues Responsibly
+### 4. Report Issues Responsibly

-- If you encounter a problem, report it constructively to **[admin@cosmiic.org](mailto:admin@cosmiic.org)**.
+- When you see bad behavior, don’t reply, don't waste your time.
+Just flag it on the forum or report it.
+As flags accrue, a review will take place, either automatically or by moderator intervention.
 Do not engage in public shaming or hostility.

-By participating in this community, you agree to abide by this Code of Conduct.
-Thank you for helping us maintain a welcoming and productive space!
+Let moderators review and take action.
+- In order to maintain our community, moderators reserve the right to remove any content and any user account for any reason at any time.
+Moderators do not preview new posts; the moderators and site operators take no responsibility for any content posted by the community.
+- If you encounter a recurring problem, report it constructively to **[admin@cosmiic.org](mailto:admin@cosmiic.org)**.